Shamsul Iskandar Mohd Akin

-Shamsul Iskandar @ Yusre bin Mohd Akin (Jawi: شمس الإسكندر @ يسري بن محمد عقين; born 29 December 1974) is a Malaysian politician who has served as Senior Political Secretary to Prime Minister Anwar Ibrahim since December 2022.
+Shamsul Iskandar @ Yusre bin Mohd Akin (Jawi: شمس الإسكندر @ يسري بن محمد عقين; born 29 December 1974) is a Malaysian politician who served as Senior Political Secretary to Prime Minister Anwar Ibrahim from December 2022 to his resignation in November 2025.
 He served as the Deputy Minister of Primary Industries in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad and former Minister Teresa Kok Suh Sim from July 2018 to the collapse of the PH administration in February 2020 and the Member of Parliament (MP) for Hang Tuah Jaya from May 2018 to November 2022 and for Bukit Katil from May 2013 to May 2018.
-He is a member and was Information Chief, Spokesperson as well as Vice-President of the People's Justice Party (PKR), a component party of the PH coalition.
+He is a member and was Information Chief, Spokesperson as well as vice-president of the People's Justice Party (PKR), a component party of the PH coalition.

-Background
+Early life and education

-Shamsul Iskandar is married with three children.
-For his primary education, he went to Sekolah Kebangsaan Kesang Tua.
-He received his secondary education at Sekolah Menengah Kebangsaan Agama Sultan Muhammad, Melaka before later finished his Upper Secondary at Sultan Alam Shah Islamic College (KISAS).
+For his primary education, Shamsul Iskandar went to Sekolah Kebangsaan Kesang Tua.
+He received his secondary education at Sekolah Menengah Kebangsaan Agama Sultan Muhammad, Melaka before later finishing his Upper Secondary at Sultan Alam Shah Islamic College (KISAS).
 He is a King Scout.
 He obtained his law degree in International Islamic University Malaysia.